jon-jacky/Piety/BRANCH.md

 See if we can get our present Piety code to run under the micropython we built from the latest source from *micropython.org*.

+This branch includes changes incompatible with the CPython version of Piety in the *rewrite* branch, so we must never merge this *micropython-unix* branch back into the *rewrite* branch.

 Beginning in Feb 2023, a total rewrite of the Piety system is underway here in the *rewrite* branch and its branches, to shorten and simplify